 Languedoc-Roussillon is a year-time destination.
 Spring, when lush greenery frames medieval towers, monasteries and villages, lends itself to activities in nature.
 Summer is the ideal season for sunbathing on the beach and cruising the coastline.
 Visit the province in autumn to take postcard-quality photos of colourful vineyards.
 For sightseeing, any season does great.
 The Languedoc-Roussillon region features warm summers and mild winters, with average annual temperatures varying between 7°C in winter and 25°C in summer.
 Lows tend to decrease to 2°C, while highs rise to 30°C occasionally.
 Rainfall is infrequent throughout the year, and the average precipitation barely exceeds a few centimetres even during the rainiest months (April, October and November).
 Snowfall is essentially non-existent.

-from USD 2,170for 1 weekApprox.
-240 m², 6 bedrooms, 2 bathrooms, pets are allowed (on request), satellite TV, Complete Wifi coverage, washing machine, dishwasher, non-smoking property, beach approx. 60 km, private pool
+from USD 1,007for 1 weekApprox.
+72 m², 2 bedrooms, 1 bathroom, pets are allowed (on request), TV, Complete Wifi coverage, washing machine, non-smoking property, sandy beach approx. 60 km, sea approx. 65 km, private pool, Cottage

 You have a holiday home or apartment of your own and you want to increase your occupancy rate and reach more customers?
 TUI Villas will assume the active mediation process and Europe-wide marketing – without any risk for you as the owner.